basham/swit-workshop-writing/slides.md

 https://go.iu.edu/7TRp

 Notes:
-Once again, the slides and additional resources are on GitHub.
-Feel free to follow up with me as you need.
-Thank you for joining me today.
+As you leave, think about how you can make your writing more useful, usable, and kind.
+Thank you for your time and attention.